whatisnuclear/website/reactor_history.md

 <div class="panel-heading"><b>Too cheap to meter?</b></div>
 <div class="panel-body" markdown="1">
-Modern writing about nuclear economics often includes a statement tune of "once touted as *too cheap to meter*, nuclear is actually expensive".
+Modern writing about nuclear economics often includes a statement to the tune of "once touted as *too cheap to meter*, nuclear is actually expensive".
 This line comes from Lewis Strauss' grandiose [speech at a Science Writers dinner](https://www.nrc.gov/docs/ML1613/ML16131A120.pdf) in 1954.
 It was a broad and hopeful prediction reflecting a general confidence in scientific progress: